 What to do…

 Start melting the coconut oil in a large pan on medium heat and fry first the onions, then garlic.
 When they start getting nice and glassy, add the diced sweet potatoes, roast a bit and then add the kale.
 If you use chard or spinach you add it a bit later as kale takes longer to get soft.
 Season with salt and pepper to your taste and cook it for a couple of minutes.
-Now make two little nests in the veg and crack an egg in each.
-Put on a lid so the heat and moisture can spread inside to cook the egg.
-Take it off after 2min, check if the egg white got white and solidish and serve with or without some nice healthy bread!
-Ideally the egg yolk is still a bit runny or at least soft.
+Now make little nests in the veg and crack an egg in each.
+Put on a lid so the heat and moisture can spread inside the pan to cook the egg.
+Take it off after 2min, check if the egg white got fully white and solid.
+Don’t wait too long so the egg yolk stays nice and runny.
+Give it another round of salt and pepper, sprinkle with sumac and serve with some nice bread!

 Enjoy & take good care of yourself & your body cause it is our temple!